Menu Decorator

 What does completed vehicle mean?

-A completed vehicle means a vehicle resulting from the multi-stage type-approval that meets the relevant technical requirements of Regulation (EU) 2018/858.
+A completed vehicle means a vehicle resulting from a multi-stage type approval that meets the relevant technical requirements of Regulation (EU) 2018/858.

 What does special purpose vehicle mean?